 - Combine with implants or fat transfer to lift and add volume

-- Raise nipples that fall below the breast crease or redirect nipple that point downward
+- Raise nipples that fall below the breast crease or redirect nipples that point downward

 - Decrease the size of areolas

-A breast lift will reposition your breast tissue upward improving the upper portion of your breasts, but will not increase their size.
-Many patients achieve a fuller, more rounded look through combined breast lift and augmentation, while others choose only breast augmentation to achieve the fuller look they desire.
-Clareo doctors will help you choose the right solution for you.
+A breast lift will reposition your breast tissue upward and improve the upper portion of your breasts, but it will not increase their size.
+Women who want to achieve a fuller, more rounded look can combine a breast lift with breast augmentation.
+Others choose only breast augmentation to achieve the fuller look they desire.
+Our Clareo doctors will help you choose the right solution for you.